Assessing Students Virtually

 - Create a deep bank of questions and randomly assign each student to see a certain number of questions from the bank

-- Know the tools available in your online platform, such as lock-down options, randomization,
+- Know the tools available in Canvas, such as randomization and timers.
+Explain to

 - Consider pre-emptive honor code and discussion of learning-based environment